-Increasingly, as I hear about banks offering homeowners the option for a deed in lieu of foreclosure over a short sale, I keep coming back to one basic premise.
-Why would anybody want to give a bank a deed in lieu of foreclosure?
+If you've heard about banks offering homeowners the option for a deed in lieu of foreclosure over a short sale, you might ask yourself why anybody would want to give a bank a deed to their home instead of going through the short sale process.
 Essentially, if the bank rejects your short sale, the bank is telling you to go pound sand.
 Under those circumstances, why would you want to help the bank?

-In my opinion, a deed in lieu favors a bank more than it favors a homeowner.
-When was the last time a bank helped you?
-Moreover, why would you want to help a bank that doesn't want to help you?
-Most people face the deed in lieu decision after the bank either denied a loan modification or rejected a short sale.
-Of course, if you have equity, you would sell the home before considering a deed in lieu, but some sellers facing this decision do not have any equity because they are underwater.
+In some cases a deed in lieu can favor a bank more than it favors a homeowner.
+Most people face the deed in lieu decision after the bank has either denied a loan modification or rejected a short sale.
+Of course, if you have equity, you would sell the home before considering a deed in lieu, but some sellers facing this decision do not have any equity because their mortgage is underwater.

 Definition of a Deed in Lieu of Foreclosure

 A deed in lieu of foreclosure is a title-transferring document signed by the homeowner, notarized by a notary public and eventually recorded in the public records.
-It delivers title from the homeowners to the bank that holds the mortgage.
+It transfers the home's title from the homeowner to the bank that holds the mortgage.

 Drawbacks to a Deed in Lieu of Foreclosure

-- Compare the wait to buy after a foreclosure, which is 7 years without extenuating circumstances, 5 with, and what you have picked up is essentially a 3-year gain.
-Looking at it another way, a short sale may qualify you to buy a home within 2 years, in which case you may have lost two years if you are forced to wait 4 years after a deed in lieu.
+- Compare the wait to buy after a foreclosure, which is seven years without extenuating circumstances, five with, and what you have picked up is essentially a three-year gain.
+Looking at it another way, a short sale may qualify you to buy a home within two years, in which case you may have lost two years if you are forced to wait four years after a deed in lieu.

-Tip: Be sure to ask your accountant whether the canceled debt could result in a tax liability.
-Temporarily, the 2007 Mortgage Forgiveness Debt Relief Act offers protection but that sunsets annually.
+Be sure to ask your accountant whether the canceled debt from your home loan could result in a tax liability.
+Temporarily, the 2007 Mortgage Forgiveness Debt Relief Act continues to offer protection due to an extension provided by the Bipartisan Budget Act of 2018, and that legislation gets renewed annually.
 Insolvency may be another exemption available.